-Balesh Sharma (Chief Executive Officer)

-Mr. Sharma has been the Group's chief executive officer since July 2022.
+Balesh Sharma (Chief Executive Officer) Mr. Sharma has been the Group's chief executive officer since July 2022.
 He joined PPF Group after two decades at Vodafone, where he has held senior management posts in several countries.
 During his career, he spearheaded improvements in market share, customer satisfaction and network quality at Vodafone's units in Malta, the Czech Republic, India and South Africa.
 In India and South Africa, Mr. Sharma managed operators with over 300 million and over 42 million active subscribers, respectively.
 He has also invested in, advised and mentored early-stage technology start-ups operating in various segments, including artificial intelligence, machine vision, fintech, retail automation and security.
 Mr. Sharma holds a Master of Business Administration in Marketing & Finance and a Bachelor of Engineering in Mechanical Engineering from University of Rajasthan.

-Marek Sláčík (Executive Director CEE, Chief Commercial Officer, Chief Sustainability Officer)

-Mr. Sláčík has been the Group's executive director for PPF mobile operators in Hungary, Bulgaria, and Serbia since April 2021.
-He has also served as the Group's chief commercial officer since July 2018.
-He joined PPF Group in 2018.
-Before joining PPF Group, Mr. Sláčík held the position of chief commercial officer at Beeline Russia, part of VEON, one of the largest integrated telecommunication operators in the world.
+Marek Sláčík (Executive Director CEE, Chief Commercial Officer, Chief Sustainability Officer) Mr. Sláčík has been the Group's executive director for PPF mobile operators in Hungary, Bulgaria, and Serbia since April 2021, adding Slovakia to his remit recently.
+Since September 2022, he has been overseeing the PPF Telecom Group's sustainability agenda.
+Since 2018, he has also held the position of the Group's chief commercial officer.
+Mr. Sláčík joined PPF Group in 2018.
+Before joining PPF Group, he held the position of chief commercial officer at Beeline Russia, part of VEON, one of the largest integrated telecommunication operators in the world.
 He worked for seven years in various executive management roles, including CEO of Telenor Denmark and CMO of Telenor Sweden and Telenor Serbia.
 Before that, he held marketing and management positions telecommunications operators O2 Czech Republic and Vodafone Czech Republic.
 Mr. Sláčík has a master's degree in business administration and marketing from the University of Economics in Prague and completed the Stanford Executive Programme at the Graduate School of Business, Stanford University.